HidegonSan/OpenXNG-FF/README.md

-# OpenXNG-FF
+# OpnXNG-FF
-Add OpenXNG as default search engine for FireFox.
+Add OpnXNG as default search engine for Firefox.
+Sorry for name mistake.